amimoto-ami/c3-cloudfront-clear-cache/readme.txt

 If post published,this plugin post invalidation request to CloudFront.

 == Changelog ==

+= 4.3.0 =
+* Schedule cron event if you published many post at the same time

 = 4.2.1 =
 * Fix 'c3_credential' filter position